CTFEDs/UXSouthAfrica2015Workshop/workshop-structure.md

 * each person picks a pattern and works through improving it;
 * each person presents to the table.

+## Basic shape

+1. What are Future Friendly principles and why should you care?
+* What are some common patterns and are they Future Friendly?
+* For the patterns that aren't, how can we make them Future Friendly?

 ## Things to keep in mind

 We salute [Sharon Bowman](http://bowperson.com/)'s [Training From The Back Of The Room](http://www.amazon.co.uk/Training-Back-Room-Aside-Learn-ebook/dp/B0062O7L7S/)